 With so many folks setting up side-hustles to make ends meet, I’ve been asked quite a bit about domain names.
 Unfortunately, many times after sub-optimal domain names have been registered and paid for.

-Do yourself a favor and read this entire article before you spend a single dime.
+Do yourself a favor and read this entire article before spending a single dime.

 Domain Names 101

 Choosing The Perfect Domain

 I currently have all my Domain Names with GoDaddy.
 You can search for the domain you want on all domain registrars and see if the domain is available.
 The results will reflect the price as well as other suggested versions.
 Extension prices vary — some are more expensive than others.

 If the domain is taken, you can see if the current owner would be interested in selling to you.
 Discovering that the domain is pulling an excellent website makes that chance of that pretty slim.

 In my article about side-hustles, I covered the basics of getting just the right domain for your new project.
 Today, I’ll go into further detail so that we have all the bases covered.

 The domain name has to make sense for the product or service you are offering.
 If you are your brand, using your name makes sense.
 However, in most cases, you want to ensure that they have a pretty good idea of what you offer when users see your domain name.

 Unique & Memorable